-Firewood that is not dry enough to burn is the cause of most complaints about wood inserts.
+Firewood that is not dry enough to burn is the cause of most complaints about wood burning appliances.
 Continually burning green or unseasoned wood produces more creosote and involves lack of heat and dirty glass door.
 Firewood with a moisture content between 15% and 20% will allow the insert to produce its highest possible efficiency.

-Here are some facts to consider in estimating drying time:
+Here are some things to consider in estimating drying time:

-- Firewood bought from a dealer is rarely dry enough to burn, so it is advisable to buy the wood in spring and dry it yourself; - Drying happens faster in dry weather than in a damp climate; - Drying happens faster in warm summer weather than in winter weather; - Split pieces dry more quickly than unsplit rounds; - Softwoods like pine, spruce, poplar, and aspen take less time to dry than hardwoods. they can be dry enough to
+- Firewood bought from a dealer is rarely dry enough to burn, so it is advisable to buy the wood in spring and dry it yourself; - Drying happens faster in dry weather than in a damp climate; - Drying happens faster in warm summer weather than in winter weather; - Small pieces dry more quickly than large pieces; - Split pieces dry more quickly than unsplit rounds; - Softwoods like pine, spruce, poplar, and aspen take less time to dry than hardwoods. they can be dry enough to burn after being stacked to air dry only for the summer months;